5 Lessons From Founding Tech Groups + Memoir

 Me: Is this our college?
 A: You go smoke and sleep 🤣.
 B: Wow 😂 B: 🤣 🤡

 The students were as I expected.
 Classroom were extremely dirty, crammed with around 90 students in ours.
 Teachers spoke local dialect and weren't very knowledgeable.
-One could not even pronounce "environment" correctly.
 There were no restrooms on our floor.
 Library was out of stock on almost everything.
 A group of unknown boys gathered near my seat.
 First they wondered that where I came from.
-I replied that I am Punjabi with a random village name, which doesn't even exist.
+I replied that I am Punjabi with a random, non-existent village name.
 They asked me how I'm so pale, if I hear Punjabi songs, which I replied no. I didn't tell them I was the one who created the unofficial group.
 One of them invited me to his bench, I denied it at first but later went.

 My decision to leave was more complex than that.
-There were many other issues: staring; in place of living; language barrier; Hookah culture; education quality.
+There were many other issues: staring; issues in place of living; language barrier; drug culture; education quality.

 After few days of it, I revealed to them that it was me, who answered the questions, as they were wondering, and I left the group without leaving any successor behind.